work-mohit/Placement-Practice/EveryDayCoding/May-2024/05-May-2024/readme.md

 <h3>Things I'm grateful for </h3>

 <ul>
-    <li>As of now I'm grateful for the less work pressure in the new team.</li>
+    <li>As of now I'm grateful for the less work pressure in the new teama at IBM.</li>
 </ul>

 <h3>Links And Resources </h3>